 JP Morgan Chase purchases multi-family loans from Citi

 As a part of its goal of expanding its lending portfolio, JP Morgan Chase has purchased a loan portfolio from Citi.
 The deal is worth about $3.5 billion, and is a part of the $8 billion in troubled loans Citi has been selling to others.
-The purchased loans are practically guaranteed payday loans for JP Morgan Chase, as they are loans for apartment and multi-family buildings.
+The purchased loans are practically payday loans for JP Morgan Chase, as they are loans for apartment and multi-family buildings.

 Citi selling off no fax loan portfolio

 As a part of its rebuilding strategy, Citi has been selling off a wide range of loans and securities.
 Citi Holdings group has been the recipient of some of these loans, while about $19 billion worth of products have been sold to other companies.
 In short, Citi is trying to shrink its business, while selling securities at close-to-value prices.

 The portfolio that JP Morgan Chase has purchased from Citi includes about 3,800 multi-family dwelling loans.
 With this purchase and others, JP Morgan Chase has become the third-largest mortgage lender behind Fannie Mae and Freddie Mac.
 This adds to the $300 million in multi-family loans that JP Morgan Chase has “in the pipeline.”

 The increase in mortgage lending